How to report a work injury

 Please note: On the E1 form, we have changed section D question 12.
 The changes reflect our desire for continuous improvement to our customer service while fulfilling our obligation to gather wage information for Section 70 of The Workers’ Compensation Act, 2013.
 This information directs us to base our wage calculation on the greater of a) the average weekly earnings for the 12 months preceding commencement of loss of earnings, or b) weekly earnings at the commencement of loss of earnings.

 You should also make sure the worker submits a Worker’s Initial Report of Injury (W1) form.
+Workers can submit this form through their WCB online account.
 You are required to provide this form to any worker who is injured or who asks for it.
 You can also download the W1 form and email it to forms@wcbsask.com.

 Contact information